alexandrac1420/NamesNetworkClientService/README.md

 1. **Exercise_1**: Exercise to print details of a URL using Java's `URL` class.
 2. **Exercise_2**: Application to download the content of a URL and save it to a local file.
-3. **Exercise_3**: Basic implementation of a client and server communicating over TCP sockets.
+3. **Exercise_4.3.1**: Basic implementation of a client and server communicating over TCP sockets.
-4. **Exercise_4**: Extension of Exercise_3 where the client sends a number to the server and receives its cosine.
+4. **Exercise_4.3.2**: Extension of Exercise_3 where the client sends a number to the server and receives its cosine.
-5. **Exercise_5**: Basic HTTP server responding with a simple HTML page and an image for GET requests.
+5. **Exercise_4.4**: Basic HTTP server responding with a simple HTML page and an image for GET requests.
-6. **Exercise_6**: Enhanced version of Exercise_5 serving static files (HTML, images) from a local directory.
+6. **Exercise_4.5.1**: Enhanced version of Exercise_5 serving static files (HTML, images) from a local directory.
-7. **Exercise_7**: Implementation of a UDP client and server to fetch and send server time.
+7. **Exercise_5.1**: Implementation of a UDP client and server to fetch and send server time.
+8. **Exercise_6.4.1**: Using RMI, develop an application that connects to a remote server to start a chat with another client.
+It prompts for an IP address and port to connect, and also specifies a port to publish the object handling remote calls.

 ## Getting Started